Toeplitz operators on non-reflexive Fock spaces: Introduction

 \end{thm*} We discussed in \cite{Fulsche2020} how both of these results can be easily obtained from Correspondence Theory in the case of reflexive Fock spaces.
 Here, we will obtain (versions of) these results even over non-reflexive Fock spaces, adding some necessary modifications due to the non-reflexivity.
-Further, we will discuss, among other results in this direction, a generalization of following well-known fact: \begin{thm*}[\cite{Berger_Coburn1987}] It is
+Further, we will discuss, among other results in this direction, a generalization of following well-known fact: \begin{thm*}[\cite{Berger_Coburn1987}] It holds true that